 Brian Parnell, LCSW

-Brian specializes in working with families experiencing parent/child alienation or estrangement, often due to divorce.
+Brian specializes in working with families experiencing parent/child contact problems such as alienation or estrangement.
 He is available to conduct child custody evaluations for situations involving the courts, and has over 25 years of experience working with children and families in the child welfare system.
 He has advanced training in conducting child forensic interviews, including with children who have intellectual disabilities.
 He also is available to write adoption home studies for domestic adoptions.
 He has specialized training in the field of autism, services for people with intellectual disabilities, and domestic violence.
 He is a certified QPR (Question, Persuade, Refer) Suicide Prevention Educator and is also trained in the Creating Safety Suicide Prevention curriculum.
+Brian provides counseling for pornography addiction using a proven evidence-based curriculum.
+He also is a member of the Association of Family and Conciliation Courts (AFCC).

 Victoria Hamilton, Billing Manager